 Africa's Urban Past (with Richard Rathbone, eds).
 James Currey, Oxford; Heinemann, Portsmouth NH, 1999.
 Pp. x + 310.
 ISBN 0-85255-760-4, 0-85255-761-2 paper.

 Africa is witnessing dramatic urban growth on a massive scale which, in the space of this century, has reversed the rural—urban settlement patterns of the continent.
-Yet urbanization has been an important feature of Africa's history for over two thousand years.
-Towns and cities have been important arenas around which societies have organized themselves: as centres of trade, economic activity and wealth accumulation; as foci of political action and authority; as military garrisons and symbols of physical domination; as sites of ritual power and contact with the sacred; and as places of refuge, shelter and collective security in troubled times.
-This survey reveals a remarkable depth of urbanization in African history.
+Yet urbanisation has been an important feature of Africa's history for over two thousand years.
+Towns and cities have been important arenas around which societies have organised themselves: as centres of trade, economic activity and wealth accumulation; as foci of political action and authority; as military garrisons and symbols of physical domination; as sites of ritual power and contact with the sacred; and as places of refuge, shelter and collective security in troubled times.
+This survey reveals a remarkable depth of urbanisation in African history.
 Each chapter places the city at the centre of discussion.
 Themes developed are unexpectedly diverse, suggesting not only a distinctive history of urbanism but offering great potential for further research.
 This volume is thus presented as a starting point for the writing of deeper comparative histories of Africa's urban past.

 Maasai: People of Cattle.
 The Little Wisdom Library.
 Labyrinth Publishing, London; Chronicle Books, New York, 1995.
 Pp. 62.
 ISBN 1-85538-422-1 (UK), 0-8118-0831-9 (USA).

 This short study, in the Little Wisdom Library series, provides a concise introduction to the culture and history of the Maasai peoples of the Rift Valley of eastern Africa.
-The dominance of cattle in Maasai culture is described and explained, thorugh social relationships, symbolism, beliefs, and the idiom of language.
-The role of spirituality in Maasai life, and especially the important historical role played by the figure of the loibon - prophets who have dominated the political and spiritual life of the maasai since at least the early nineteenth century.
+The dominance of cattle in Maasai culture is described and explained, through social relationships, symbolism, beliefs, and the idiom of language.
+The role of spirituality in Maasai life, and especially the important historical role played by the figure of the loibon - prophets who have dominated the political and spiritual life of the Maasai since at least the early nineteenth century.
 The distinctive Maasai age-set system, reinforced by family structure, is adapted to the needs of the pastoral lifestyle.
 The text is illustrated with Maa-language poems and proverbs, and numerous high-quality photographs.